SynapseWeb/PyReconstruct/readme.md

 ### Editing a trace's attributes

 With the trace selected, right-click on it.
 This will open a menu with options.
 Clicking on `edit trace attributes` will allow you to change the attributes of all selected traces.
-You can also access the attributes of all traces selected on a section by pressing `Ctrl-E` ("E" for "edit").
+You can also access the attributes of all traces selected on a section with `Ctrl-E` ("E" for "edit").

 ### Moving the trace